 Minimalism Is Not a One-Size-Fits-All Lifestyle

 Embarking on a minimalist lifestyle doesn’t automatically mean you’ll be hitting the road with a backpack (or wheelie suitcase).
-If that’s what you want to do, cool, but it could just be finding a slower pace right where you are.
+If that’s what you want to do, cool, but it’s really about finding a slower pace right where you are.

-It’s about embracing all that’s great in your life and letting go of that which no longer serves you.
+It’s about embracing all that’s great and letting go of that which no longer serves you.
 When you do that you clear the way for magic to flow into your life.